CasimirKaPazi/balhukbar/README.md

 bal'ukbar constructive grammar
 ==============================

 Version 0.1 (This is still a work in progress and not useable.
-Also these documents are by no means a formal description of the grammar, instead they are a dense definition of the language.)
+Also these documents are by no means a formal description of the grammar, instead they are a dense definition of the language.
+There are large portions missing, outdate, wrong and whatever.)

 Introduction
 ------------